Sulfite process: Pulping liquor preparation

 Sodium-based processes use a recovery system similar to that used in the kraft recovery process, except that there is no "lime cycle".

 Processes involved in sulfite pulping

+Scheme representing one lignin depolymerization reaction in the sulfite process.

 The process is conducted in large pressure vessels called digesters.
 Sulfite pulping is carried out between pH 1.5 and 5.
 The pulp is in contact with the pulping chemicals for 4 to 14 hours and at temperatures ranging from 130 to 160 °C (266 to 320 °F), again depending on the chemicals used.

 Most of the intermediates involved in delignification in sulfite pulping are resonance-stabilized carbocations formed either by protonation of carbon-carbon double bonds or acidic cleavage of ether bonds which connect many of the constituents of lignin.
 It is the latter reaction which is responsible for most lignin degradation in the sulfite process.
 The electrophilic carbocations react with bisulfite ions (HSO_{3}^{−})to give sulfonates.